Creating a climate transition plan

 2. Choose your frameworks

 Consider which regulatory (e.g., ESRS, UK TPT) or voluntary (e.g., CDP, IFRS S2) frameworks you will need to report to, and the timeframes for implementation.
-The frameworks are fairly aligned in terms of content but range from high-level (IFRS S2) to very detailed (UK TPT).
+The frameworks are fairly aligned in content but range from high-level (IFRS S2) to very detailed (UK TPT).

 3. Get the right people on your team